 From October 2013 - 2017 I served as the vice-chair of the e-COST action (ES-1305) ENRAM, connecting a mutli-disciplinary group of researchers that are using or developing ground based radar to monitor weather or animal movements in Europe.
 One of the aims of our network are to bring our expertise together to monitor, understand and predict animal movement patterns on a continental scale, while improving meteorological products from weather radar.
 It has been an honour and a pleasure to see this network grow and thrive during the years, and especially to see a young and virbrant new generation become an active part of this network.

 For more information see the ENRAM website: http://www.enram.eu

-Stearing, supervising and working together with the next generation of motivated scientists is a real privelage.
-I am currently co-promoter of PhD candidates Susanne van Donk (NIOZ), Morgan Brown (UvA) and Elspeth Sage (UvA), I am also co-supervising PhD candidate Anouk Spelt (University of Bristol).
-Whether the focus is on migration, fine scale flight behaviour, small song birds, gulls or large soaring raptors, one thing that brings past and present PhD candidates together is their work on avian movement ecology.
+Working together and supervising the next generation of motivated scientists is a real privelage.
+I am currently promoter of PhD candidates Morgan Brown, Elspeth Sage,Maja Bradariç and Liesbeth Verlinden and co-promoter of Susanne van Donk (NIOZ), I am also co-supervising PhD candidate Anouk Spelt (University of Bristol).
+Whether the focus is on migration, fine scale flight behaviour, the migratory behaviour of song birds, gulls or large soaring raptors, one thing that brings past (see below) and present PhD candidates together is their work on avian movement ecology.